ito-org/STRICT/README.md

 # STRICT

-STRICT [simply trac infections] is a protocol and concept how to anonymously track infections without tracking people.
+STRICT [simply trac infections] is a protocol and concept of how to anonymously track infections without tracking people.

-Die Idee zu STRICT entstannt beim #WirVsVirus Hackathon und soll bietet eine Lösung zum anonymen Tracking von Infectionen.
+The idea for STRICT emerged as part of a grassroots movement during the German government's #WirVsVirus hackathon in March 2020.
+Its goal is to offer a solution for combatting the spread of infective diseases.
+Our focus has lied on minimizing and a simple implementation to achieve maximum acceptance.

-Der Fokus lag dabei auf Datensparsamkeit und einfache Implementierung, damit wollen wir eine möglichst große Verbreitung erreichen.
-STRICT lässt sich in Smartdevice mit Bluetooth integrieren, in Betriebssysteme oder in Apps.
-Durch die Standartisierung des Protokols arbeiten all diese Systeme zu sammen und wir erreichen eine möglichst große Verbreitung um ein Fläschendeckendes tracking von Infectionskrankheiten zu gewährleisten.
+STRICT can be integrated into smart devices with Bluetooth capability, either directly into their operating system or into applications.
+Through the standardization of this protocol all participants can work together in a cross-border network enabling infection tracking for many geographical locations at once.

 ## DISCLAIMER

-This protocol has not undergone thorough threatmodelling and review yet, but we are working on it.
+This protocol has not undergone thorough threat modelling and review yet, but we are working on it.
 It is an open work in progress, since time is of the essence.
-Feedback is welcome.
-We developed a very similar protocol as https://github.com/degregat/ppdt while the WirVsVirus Heckathon.
-After the heckathon we copied and altered their protocol draft to match our design.
+Any type of constructive feedback is welcome.
+We developed a very similar protocol at https://github.com/degregat/ppdt during the #WirVsVirus Hackathon.
+After the hackathon we copied and altered that protocol draft to match our design.

 ## Problem Statement